 Instructor: Michael Sardo

-A showrunner for both comedy and drama, Emmy-nominated writer and producer Michael Sardo has worked on hundreds of episodes of television, including The Tracey Ullman Show, Grace Under Fire, Wings, Picket Fences, Caroline in the City, American Embassy and Rizzoli & Isles.
+An Emmy-nominated writer and executive producer, Michael Sardo has been a showrunner for both comedy and drama series.
+He has worked on hundreds of episodes of television, including The Tracey Ullman Show, Grace Under Fire, Wings, Picket Fences, Caroline in the City, American Embassy and Rizzoli & Isles.
 He was the creator, showrunner and executive producer of the series Fairly Legal and Normal.
-Michael has sold pilots to Showtime, Starz, TNT, ABC, NBC, Lifetime and USA with eOne, Witt/Thomas, NBC Productions, Universal Cable Productions and MGM Television.
-He is currently developing the half-hour comedy New Money for Circle of Confusion TV and writing the comedy pilot Sagittarius Meets Cancer for Storyworld Productions.
-Michael recently wrote the series adaptation of Margaret Atwood’s novel The Heart Goes Last for MGM Television.

 Michael has developed and written series pilots for HBO Max, Showtime, Starz, TNT, ABC, NBC, Lifetime and USA networks, HBO Independent Productions, eOne, Witt/Thomas, NBC Productions, Universal Cable Productions, Slingshot Global Media, Circle of Confusion TV, Storyworld Entertainment and MGM Television.
 Current series projects in development include: Freeman for Legendary Global Television (London) and Talipot Studio (Mexico); Kooks and Ghosts of the Chelsea Hotel for Radical Media (NYC/LA); and Harpoon for Sipur (Israel).